 On the same lines state DE&S conducting field surveys and samples allotted by NSSO.

-The data collected from sample surveys such as generation of Labour Force Participation Rate (LFPR), Workforce Participation Rate (WPR), Unemployment Rate (UR), Monthly Percapita Consumption Expenditure (MPCE) and Gross Value Added Per Worker (GVA per worker) are used in estimation of Gross State Domestic Product (GSDP) and District Domestic Product (DDP).
+The data collected from sample surveys such as generation of Labour Force Participation Rate (LFPR), Workforce Participation Rate (WPR), Unemployment Rate (UR), Monthly Percapita Consumption Expenditure (MPCE) and Gross Value Added Per Worker (GVA per worker) are used in the estimation of Gross State Domestic Product (GSDP) and District Domestic Product (DDP).

 DISTRICT KNOWLEDGE AND INNOVATION CENTRE (DKIC)